 MASCARA- ‘Cameo Blue Estate’

 Quite something, this.
 Each of the four tracks on ‘Cameo Blue Estate’ sounds better than the one before it.
 And that’s not because French four-piece Mascara start off on the wrong foot or anything.
 Opener ‘Concrete/Surface’ goes from a chunky, swirling riff to satisfying alt rock stomp with ease, and if it loses some momentum when the distorted guitars drop away completely, it gains a ton of atmosphere.
-Yes, Mascara play shoegaze, but they do it with plenty of unique touches, balance, and natural flair too.
-There’s the grungy soundscapes of ‘Innervisions’, over seven minutes long but never once dragging, the powerful ‘Reach’, which has both a guitar solo and enough pretty intensity to convince me that this band is named after the Deftones song, and ‘Night Ruined’- featuring an ever-shifting mix of tempos and textures, clever uses of feedback and delay, and vocals, suitably underwater-sounding everywhere else, that suddenly become clear.
-And for something so dense and heavy, it absolutely breezes past.
+Yes, Mascara are another heavy shoegaze outfit, but they play with plenty of unique touches, balance, and natural flair too.
+There’s the grungy soundscapes of ‘Innervisions’, over seven minutes long but never once dragging, the powerful ‘Reach’, which has both a guitar solo and enough crunchy intensity to convince me that this band is named after the Deftones song, and the dreamy ‘Night Ruined’.
+The latter might be the best of the bunch, featuring a shifting mix of tempos and textures, clever uses of feedback and delay, and vocals, suitably underwater-sounding everywhere else, that suddenly become clear.
+And for something so dense and heavy, this record absolutely breezes past.
 Mascara’s last EP was good but ‘Cameo Blue Estate’ excels.
 Quite something.